Course Details

 Structure:

-The certificate is a 6-month long commitment which pans over 5 key modules to build up to a CFAW certified facilitator.
+The certificate is a 6-month long commitment which spans over 5 key modules to build up to a CFAW certified facilitator.

 The modules are as follow: